springfall2008/batpred/docs/faq.md

 ## WARN: Inverter is in calibration mode

 If you see the message "WARN: Inverter is in calibration mode, Predbat will not function correctly and will be disabled" in the logfile, then Predbat has identified that your inverter is currently calibrating your battery.
+Predbat's status will also be set to 'Calibration'.

 Predbat will set the inverter charge and discharge rates to maximum (if they are not already), SoC target to 100% and battery reserve to minimum (usually 4%), and will not execute the plan nor enable battery charge or discharge.